 Steamhammer

-A BWAPI bot playing zerg in Starcraft Brood War.
-It can also play terran or protoss, though less skillfully.
+A BWAPI bot to play Starcraft Brood War.
 See Starcraft AI Blog for related stuff.
 For more info, see blog posts related specifically to Steamhammer with far more detail than this overview page.
+(Though for now the blog is broken.
+Oops.)

-Latest version: Steamhammer 3.5.10 of 1 October 2021.
+Latest version: Steamhammer 5.3.6 of for AIIDE 2025.
 Downloads and documentation links are at the bottom.

 Steamhammer is descended from the open source C++ bot UAlbertaBot by Dave Churchill.
 Steamhammer retains UAlbertaBot’s MIT open source license.

 Steamhammer is a full-featured starter bot that can play every race, and it should be a sound launch pad for any C++ Brood War bot.
-As zerg, Steamhammer is a performance program; version 1.2 ranked a stable #3 out of over 60 rated bots on the SSCAIT server.
-Steamhammer’s opponents have improved since then and it no longer ranks as high, but its absolute skill level has increased hugely—progress in the community is rapid.
-Playing terran, protoss, or random, Steamhammer is an adequate starter bot, with more features and more specific Starcraft skills than its parent UAlbertaBot or other versatile starting points like OpprimoBot.
+In version 5 and later, the races are roughly similar in strength, but Protoss > Zerg > Terran.
+Steamhammer has more features and more specific Starcraft skills than its parent UAlbertaBot or other versatile starting points like OpprimoBot.
 On the downside, Steamhammer is also more complicated.
 Some alternatives to Steamhammer as a starter bot are Locutus, which is itself a Steamhammer fork, and concentrates on protoss skills; and Iron, which has great terran skills but is complex; authors starting with Iron have struggled to make early progress.
 These choices lock you into a complex starting point; if you want more freedom to set your own direction, you might prefer Dave Churchill’s minimal STARTcraft starter bot.

 Steamhammer’s tournament history since December 2016.